-This olive oil cake is topped with labneh and fresh figs and is scented with Grand Marnier.
+Here's a recipe for an olive oil cake topped with frosting and fresh fig. It's is scented with Grand Marnier.
 It's a really sophisticated take on an olive oil cake.
-It’s not grainy at all.
 And if I do say so myself, has a rather luxurious, smooth texture.
 It also has a really creamy, tight crumb.
 You can obviously tell I have a love of making cakes with olive oil from the sheer number of recipes here.
 But this one is a little different but equally as delicious.

 To make this Grand Marnier olive oil cake, first, measure out all of the dry ingredients, wet ingredients, and the eggs/sugar in three different bowls. you'll want to whip the eggs and sugar together so they get a good amount of air in the mixture.
 Alternate mixing in the dry and wet ingredients in thirds, and then bake in a prepared springform pan.